Pradeep-Yadav01/C/README.md

 # C
+Recently I have completed the C Language,
+Duration: it took me 20 days to learn aparently,
-C language i learned from Apna College by Shradha Khapra
+Source: Apna College by Shradha Khapra..